Announcement: We're launching LabelGPT, World's fastest prompt based labeling tool. Join the waiting list to get beta access

 Cityscapes

 For semantic scene segmentation and scene comprehension in urban settings, there is a large dataset called Cityscapes.
-More than 5,000 high-resolution photos of urban scenes are included, each annotated in great detail with regard to object classes and semantic segmentation.
+More than 5,000 high-resolution photos of urban scenes are included, each annotated in great detail about object classes and semantic segmentation.
 The dataset is frequently used to create and evaluate computer vision models for comprehending urban environments, including autonomous vehicles, robots, and smart city applications.

 4. nuScenes